Writing A Data Provider

 The meta Parameter

-All data provider methods accept a meta parameter.
-React-admin core components never set this meta when calling the data provider.
+All data provider methods accept a meta query parameter and can return a meta response key.
+React-admin core components never set the query meta.
 It’s designed to let you pass additional parameters to your data provider.

-For instance, you could pass an option to embed related records in the response:
+For instance, you could pass an option to embed related records in the response (see Embedded data below):

 'books',